What are the words to describe this season of social isolation and self-quarantine during COVID-19? I can think of a few:

 - The opportunity to play and be creative.
 At no other time in our recent history has it been so vital to inject some fun, laughter, and play into our daily lives.
 Now is the time for family Monopoly games, Nerf wars, movie nights, making breakfast for dinner, camping in the backyard, playing in the rain, and family dance-offs.
 These activities cut through the stress and provide the glue that bonds family members more closely together.
 Don’t let the tension of quarantine compromise the opportunity to make memories.
 Laugh and have some fun!

 Opportunities don’t take themselves.
-You have to be intentional about using the margin you’ve been given.
-However, the pay-off for you and your family is tremendous.
+You have to be intentional about using the margin you’ve been given as you incorporate social distancing into your life.
+However, the payoff for you and your family is tremendous.